-The 2013 New York State commercial scup (porgy) quota for the summer period May through October is 1,449,910 pounds.
-The following table is the 2013 quota distribution plan for scup.
+The following table is a summary of this draft plan for scup.
+Please review this plan and share your comments with DEC Bureau of Marine Resources.
 The intent of this plan is to fully utilize the available scup quota for the maximum benefit to New York's fishery and to remain within the allocation.
-This plan will remain in effect through December 31, 2013.
+This plan will remain in effect through December 31, 2014.

 For Periods 2 and 3 - If the scup landings reach 75% of the period's quota too early in the period, the daily trip limit will be reduced to 210 pounds.

 - Any period's unused allocation will roll over to the next period.
 Currently, the fishery management plan for scup does not allow for one year's unused quota to be rolled over to the next year.

 - As per regulations, holders of a summer flounder fixed gear permit (pound net/trap net) will be exempt from any scup fishery closures.
 In the event of a closure, a daily trip limit will be established for the fixed gear fishery.

 - DEC may adjust this quota distribution plan if the level of harvest is different from what was projected to ensure maximum utilization of the scup resources and prevent the state allocation from being surpassed.

 - The 2014 quota allocation is subject to change by adjustments made by the National Marine Fisheries Service (NMFS), the Mid-Atlantic Fishery Management Council and the Atlantic States Marine Fisheries Commission.

 Check the Commercial Fishing Limits webpage for updated trip limits and fishery status information on Scup and other quota managed species in New York.